margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Now we have many great tasks at hand must have determination in order to create peace as a unified nation.
 THe importance of continuing the equality and liberty for all Americans still remains present.
 We are involved in a global struggle on terror and many wars.
 We also have both an energy crisis and an economic crisis rising.
 Obama, representing everyone, is in touch with all Americans; we cna take advantage of this strength of his to improve our country.
 As a unified nation, regardless to our religion, ethnic background, or gender, we can invest in these responsibilities with a loving heart and empathy to mankind.

-Now that PResident Barack Obama has stepped into the White House, we must continue to strive for a better America by showing determination in our lives and by supporting our new president.
+Now that President Barack Obama has stepped into the White House, we must continue to strive for a better America by showing determination in our lives and by supporting our new president.
 Because an African American has become President, it could cause Americans to forget our need for equality among all people.
 We cannot overlook the importance of this liberty that our fathers based the founding of the United States of America.
 We must strive for the change our president plans by working to our best potential on a daily basis.
 We cannot live with nice luxuries if our country as a whole is not committed to working hard.
 Finally, with the goal of creating peace, we must express helpfulness, empathy, and compassion to all.
 America can change for the better with President Barack Obama's help.

 ## Whitman and Dickinson ##
-BOth Whitman and DIckinson use their poetry as a device to explore themselves as an individual through a personal tone.
+Both Whitman and DIckinson use their poetry as a device to explore themselves as an individual through a personal tone.
 They guide the reader into their personal piece of work by beginning i the 1st person.
 To open his poem, WHitman writes 'I celebrate myself', a phrase that contains two words that signify the self.
 DIckinson continues to write about himself as he uses the word 'I' seven times throughout his poem.
 Similarly, Dickinson writes 'I'm Nobody!' and uses the contraction of 'I am' to inform the reader that hse is going to explore herself.
 Whitman and Dickinson both compare themselves to others explaining either the difference or similarity of how other people in society view their selves.
 Whitman uses the line 'what I shall assume you shall assume' which emphasizes 'I' and 'you' to represent equlaity amongst humanity.
 He then continues 'every atom belonging to me as good belongs to you' which not only again emphasizes 'me' and 'you', but also emphasizes the word 'good'; Whitman portrays his realization that he is a unique and 'good' individual, and he reassures others that they are unique and good individuals as well.
 Dickinson relates herself to others as well by devoting her first paragraph to how she feels as a 'nobody' and her second paragraph to explain how others are 'somebodys'.
 Whitman and DIckinson both describe how they feel about themselves through literary devices; both poets use the device, connotation.
 Whitman portrays himself as calm and free when he writes that he is at ease watching 'summer grass'; the imagery of 'summer grass' suggests grass moving with the wind on a relaxing summer day.
 Dickinson also uses connotation when she explains herself as a 'nobody' and others as 'somebodys'.
 In the way she utilizes 'somebody', she gives the connotation of an important and popular person, and in the way she utilizes 'nobody', she gives the connotation of unimportant and unrecognized person.

-While both poets exploer themsleves in their poems, Whitman's view on himself differs from Dickinson's view of herself.
+While both poets explorer themsleves in their poems, Whitman's view on himself differs from Dickinson's view of herself.
 This is not only shown through their word choice, but also through their syntax, meter, and tone.
 By giving a celebratory tone in his opening, 'I celebrate myself, and sing myself', he shows that reader his content with himself.
 He continues to give a sense of pride and freedom when he writes, 'I loafe and invite my soul'; he feels confident with letting his soul free.
 Dickinson, on the other hand, represents a negative tone when she exclaims that she is a 'Nobody!'; she does not yet feel content with herself as a unique individual.
 Unlike Whitman's expressing a friendly tone when he reassures the reader that 'every atom belonging to me as good belongs to [him]', Dickinson gives a critical tone exclaiming 'how dreary - to be Somebody!'
 DIckinson also expresses jealousy when she uses this critical tone; often one is jealous of the quality he is critical of.
 Through their differing styles, they also show their view of their self.
 Whitman's poetry has no meter but forms rhythm through his lists and wording; by doing this, he uses a free and extensive style, representing his confident self.
 DIckinson on the other hand, protrays dissatisfaction with the self by using a restrictive style with iambic meter and a more restrained pattern in the number of syllables.
 The syntax of each poet shows how he veiws the self as well.
 Whitman utilizes an idiom and a longer, more detailed phrase, 'Born here of parents born here from parents the same, and their parents the same'.
 By writing long, detailed phrases like this one, he portraying an extensive and free self.
 Unlike Whitman, Dickinson writes simpler sentence and shorter lines.
 In one of ehr longest lines of eight syllables, she writes a two word sentence and a four word sentence, 'Don't tell! they'd advertise-you know!'
 Dickinson shows a restrictive self."

 ## Whitman and Dickinson ##
 Walt Whitman, a poet who wrote in a unique style without boundaries, first published *Leaves of Grass* in 1855.
 It did not become 'Song of Myself' until 1881, and an 1892 edition was later published.
 Between the publications of *Leaves of Grass* in 1855.
 It did not become 'Song of Myself' until 1881, and an 1892 edition was later published.
 Between the publications of *Leaves of Grass* and 'Song of Myself', Whitman made many revisions to his poetry.
 Emily Dickinson, another poet from the nineteenth century, wrote works that served as a change in the literature in her time period.
 She first began writing poetry seriously in 1858, and seh continued her writing until death.
 She did not title her poetry, but her poem beginning, 'I'm Nobody!' dates to the approximate year, 1861.
 Like Whitman's 'Canto 1' which explores 'the self', Dickinson's 'I'm Nobody!' also explores 'the self'.
 Whitman and Dickinson are similar in that they use the first person to present a personal tone, but these poets differ in their styles of syntax, meter, and tone in order to force us to contemplate their views on the self.